joaomalho/Taurus/README.md

 python --version
 ```

 💹 **TA-Lib:** The TA-Lib direct installation via `pip install ta-lib` cause an error, probably because you haven't installed actual TA-Lib library which is written in C. Note that the python lib is just a wrapper on top of the actual library.
 So in order to have python wrapper successfully installed, you'll need to install its prerequisite (the actual TA-Lib).
 We try to handle that via our installation tool for Windows.

 📦 The installation scripts handle all dependencies listed in requirements.txt, including fastapi, psycopg2, pandas, numpy, yfinance, and others.
-It also try to Windows, although our DEV and QA environments are based on Windows we will further develop for Linux.
+It also try to Linux, although our DEV and QA environments are based on Windows we will further develop for Linux.

 ### **🛠️ Troubleshooting**